-Plans are a tool to achieve a shared vision and guide future investments and are stronger and more effective if they harness the energy and creativity of everyone whose lives are impacted by aspects of the plan.
+To achieve a shared vision and guide future investments and are stronger and more effective if they harness the energy and creativity of everyone whose lives are impacted by aspects of the plan.
 A comprehensive strategic development plan should include market research, master plans for land use, infrastructure, transportation, finance, marketing and communications, economic and fiscal impacts and implementation tools.
 Essentially, a strategy that addresses all facets of building and sustaining the destination.